yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 To view telemetry in IoT Central portal:

-1. From the application dashboard, click "Devices" on the side navigation menu.
+1. From the application dashboard, select **Devices** on the side navigation menu.
 1. Select the device from the device list.
 1. View the telemetry as the device sends messages to the cloud in the **Overview** tab.